 Additionally, as you’re interviewing team members and stakeholders, you may get a lot of suggestions—too many, most likely.
 Be sure to set parameters on who gets to make decisions on what, and recognize subject matter experts versus those with an opinion.
 Every stakeholder’s opinion has some value, but you need to learn to prioritize that feedback and synthesize it into an effective action plan.
 Remember, you can’t please everyone all of the time.

-ProjectManager.com also features a kanban tool to help you visualize your workflow so you can maximize efficiency.
+One project view is the kanban board, which you can use to visualize workflow so you can maximize efficiency.
 The customizable columns on the kanban board display exactly where a task is in your process.
 Noticing that one column has too many tasks?
-You might want to start their with your business optimization.
+You might want to start there with your business optimization.

 No business process is optimized without a little help, whether it’s input from stakeholders or online tools to get your charts organized.
 Assure your stakeholders that your new processes will give them the competitive edge they need.
-ProjectManager.com is an award-winning pm software dedicated to helping businesses optimize their processes and report on all of it.
-Sign up for a free 30-day trial today.
+ProjectManager is an award-winning pm software dedicated to helping businesses optimize their processes and report on all of it.
+Get started for free.